The Way to Cook

 The Way to Cook is a series of six instructional videos about cooking produced in 1985 and a companion cookbook published in 1989, both featuring the television personality and cooking teacher Julia Child.

+Television

 The video series was produced with and marketed by the WGBH Educational Foundation in Boston, producers of Child's previous television series The French Chef, but was shot at Child's home in Santa Barbara, California.
 The book was published by Alfred A. Knopf, the firm that published almost all of Child's work from the beginning to the end of her career.